IrinaStatsLab/Awesome-CGM/README.md

 4. After processing is complete, click the **Download Processed** Data button to download all processed datasets as a single compressed .zip file.

 ---
-**Important Note:** The deployed Shiny link may be **unusable for datasets exceeding ~500MB** (e.g., the O'Malley and Lynch datasets).
+**Important Note:** The deployed Shiny link may be **unusable for datasets exceeding ~500MB** (e.g., the Brown and Lynch datasets).
 Due to server capacity limitations, unzipping these large datasets may cause the app to time out or fail.
 Users are encouraged to host the shiny locally when processing that two datasets for optimal performance.

 **Follow these steps to set up and use the Shiny app on your local machine:**